 Any antidepressants you already take may need to be adjusted or discontinued.
 It may also take more than one medication to get symptoms under control.

 While the mood stabilizer lithium is often used to treat bipolar disorder, it may not be helpful for people experiencing rapid cycling.
-Valproic acid, an anti-convulsant, may be more effective for rapid cycling.
+Valproic acid, an anti-convulsant,

 It’s important to carefully follow instructions regarding these medications.
 Stopping them or altering the dosage without consulting your doctor can have serious unintended side effects.